 Ethan Boxer-Macomber, LEED AP, has 18 years’ experience in real estate, housing, and community development.
 During seven years with Avesta Housing, Ethan successfully led multiple large-scale residential development projects across southern Maine.
 In 2013, he started Anew Development, LLC, a Portland-based real estate development company dedicated to residential infill that provides highest, best community value by adhering to principles of quality urban design, smart growth, and sustainability.

 Ethan formerly held planning positions in Davis, California, and Portland, Maine.
 He earned a BS in natural resources and ecology from the University of Maine and an MS in community planning and development from the University of California, Davis.
 He is a returned Peace Corps volunteer and was formerly certified by the American Institute of Certified Planners (AICP).

 Ethan is a passionate advocate for smart growth and regularly volunteers his time to programs and policy initiatives related to bicycle/pedestrian, housing, and land use matters.

 Rebecca Casey, AIA, WELL AP is a Senior Architect specializing in healthcare environments.
-With over 2 decades of experience, the recent half of that time focusing on healthcare planning and design at PDT Architects.
-She holds bachelors and masters degrees in architecture from Tulane University in New Orleans – one of the first cities to deeply imprint her passions for sense of place, community, diversity and food.
+With over 2 decades of experience, she holds bachelors and masters degrees in architecture from Tulane University in New Orleans – one of the first cities to deeply imprint her passions for sense of place, community, diversity and food.
 Recently becoming one of the first WELL AP’s in the region, she is determined to push for healthier buildings and communities.

 In addition to her involvement with GrowSmart Maine, Becca is a Maine Licensed Architect, a candidate of the American College of Healthcare Architects, a founding member of the Portland Society for Architecture and a recent alumnus of Lift 360’s Leadership Intensive.
 She is a member of the American Institute of Architects, Maine and New England Healthcare Engineers Societies, Maine Center for Creativity and Falmouth’s Long Range Planning Advisory Committee.